Skip to content

 Corey Rosen

 In Randall et al v.
 Greatbanc Trust Company et al., No. 0:2022cv02354 (D. Minn.
-Feb.
-21, 2024), a court ruled that plaintiffs can continue their suit over the use of dividends on preferred shares in a 401(k)/ESOP at Wells Fargo.
+Nov.
+13, 2025), the parties reached an $84 million settlement in a case concerning the use of dividends on preferred shares in a 401(k)/ESOP at Wells Fargo.
 Wells Fargo previously reached a settlement with the DOL on the plan, but the court allowed an amended complaint from these plaintiffs to continue.
 Wells Fargo matched employer contributions to the 401(k) plan at 6% per year.
 The match could be made on shares released to participants in the ESOP from the suspense account.
 Wells Fargo used preferred stock in the plan, and used the dividends on the shares to help repay the ESOP loan and meet the match requirement.
-Plaintiffs allege the preferred was undervalued and that the use of the dividends to repay the loan did not benefit the participants.
+Plaintiffs allege the preferred stock was undervalued and that the use of the dividends to repay the loan did not benefit the participants.
 GreatBanc and the company officer defendants argued that “[t]here is nothing inherently suspicious, much less unlawful, about using dividends paid on stock held by an ESOP to pay down the sponsoring company’s loan to its ESOP, and then using the shares generated by the paydown of the loan to satisfy corporate matching obligations.”
-The court ruled that there were sufficient allegations at this stage to proceed.
+In 2022, Wells Fargo reached a $145 million settlement over how much the 401(k) paid for the company's shares.

 Corey Rosen